Life beyond the border

 Exploring life along the border

-Wishaw/Shotts Youth Exchange Group met once a week to learn about German culture, devise activities for the visit and decide on a programme schedule which would allow them to jointly work with their German peers.
-During the visit to Germany, the groups visited iconic sites along the border to learn more about life on the border before and after reunification, such as the museum Mödlareuth.
-The groups prepared a presentation to illustrate their findings – for many of the Scottish visitors, the realities of the German separation were a new discovery.
-One participant noted that her visit to the village Mödlareuth, which was split in two after WW2, gave her a deeper understanding of how Germany was greatly affected by the consequences of the war, and not just Britain.
-Due to Scotland’s geography, the Wishaw/Schotts Exchange group were also able to provide a different perspective to living on a border and the notion of being a European Citizen.
+Prior to the trip, Wishaw/Shotts Youth Exchange Group met once a week to learn about German culture, devise activities for the visit and decide on a programme schedule which would allow them to work jointly with their German peers.
+During the visit to Germany, the groups visited iconic sites along the border to learn more about life before and after reunification.
+A highlight of the trip was a visit to Mödlareuth, a village which was split in two after WW2, with one half belonging to East Germany and the other to West Germany.
+For many of the Scottish visitors, the realities of the German separation were a new discovery: One participant noted that her visit to the village Mödlareuth and the museum documenting the unique situation, gave her a deeper understanding of how Germany was greatly affected by the consequences of the war, and not just Britain.

 A European understanding